PrinsFrank/standards/README.md

 [![Daily language spec update](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-language.yml/badge.svg)](https://github.com/PrinsFrank/standards/actions/workflows/update-spec-language.yml)

+> :mortar_board: **Language codes are always in lowercase to avoid confusion with country codes.**

+> :mortar_board: **The alpha2 specification has 184 languages, the alpha3 Bibliographic/Terminology specification has 486 languages and the alpha3 Extensive specification has 7908 languages.**

+> :mortar_board: **If you have to choose between the alpha3 Bibliographic and Terminology specification, the Terminology specification is more widely used.**

+### At a glance

 The language specification is a bit more complex, as there are 20 alpha3 codes that have both a Bibliographic and a Terminology code.
 All the other ones have a common one.
 So if you decide you want the alpha3 representation of an alpha2 code, you can convert it to either Terminology or Bibliographic, where if it is not available you will get an instance of the common enum.